zacharysgoldberg/To-Do-App/README.md

 # To-Do App

 ## Description
-Simple Todo application to practice using FastAPI and Nginx.
+Simple To-do application to practice using FastAPI and Nginx.

 ## Design
 FastAPI backend service, bootstrap frontend, PostgreSQL with SQLAlchemy, Alembic, Nginx as a reverse proxy, Docker and Kubernetes deployment.